 When I say you can literally make any flavor, I really mean every flavor!
 New York style cheesecake, Spanish basque cheesecake, strawberries, oreos, chocolate, berries, you name it.
-You can make all your favourite flavours into a delicious, creamy cheesecake.
+You can make all your favorite flavors into a delicious, creamy cheesecake.

 A baked cheesecake consists of cream cheese, full-fat double cream/sour cream, sugar, eggs and sometimes a bit of flour to help bind all the ingredients together.
 All the ingredients are combined and poured in a tin with a biscuit or Oreo base (or any base you like).

 Cheesecake is baked at a high temperature for the first 10 minutes, at around 200C fan/392F.
 Then the oven is reduced to 160C fan/230F and baked for a further 45/50 minutes.

 A cheesecake when baked is quite dense and velvety – so be sure to stick to just one (or maybe 2) slices as it’s quite a heavy dessert.
 Although if there is one dessert worth getting a stomach ache from, it’s definitely from eating your body weight in cheesecake.
 I may or may not be speaking from experience.

 A no-bake cheesecake is basically a baked cheesecake minus the eggs and flour.